6 Accessing and using the distribution models

 taxonid=135185_model=mpaeu_method=maxent_scen=ssp126_dec100_cog.tif

 method is the algorithm used for the model and scen the scenario and period of the prediction.
-In this case _cog simply indicates that the output is COG optimized.
+In this case _cog simply indicates that the output is a cloud-optimized GeoTIFF.

 A species folder have the following structure: